Please note: due to high demand in the run up to exams, I am now only accepting requests for tuition to start next academic year (September owards).

-I am a fully qualified teacher and examiner, with over 15 years' experience in the field of education.
+I am a fully qualified teacher and examiner, with over 15 years of experience in the field of education.
 My teaching of English has been graded "outstanding" by Ofsted and I strive to maintain this standard in my tutoring practice.
 Teaching is a vocation for me and I love the buzz I get when I feel I have inspired my students.
-I hold an undergraduate degree in English, a PGCE specialising in the post-16 sector, and have seven years’ experience of working as an A level and GCSE English Language and Literature teacher in a reputable sixth form college.
+I hold an undergraduate degree in English, a PGCE specialising in the post-16 sector, and have seven years experience of working as an A level and GCSE English Language and Literature teacher in a reputable sixth form college.
 My additional specialism is Creative Writing and I hold both a Masters and Doctorate in this subject, as well as being a published poet.
-Having successfully tutored students of the AQA, Edexcel, OCR, WJEC, Eduqas and Cambridge International boards, I am very familiar with the current specifications.
+Having successfully tutored students of the AQA, Edexcel, OCR, WJEC, Eduqas and Cambridge International boards, I am very familiar with current specifications.
 I have a keen eye for detail when appraising essays and have received excellent feedback for my critiques of student work.

 I have experience of teaching and tutoring English Language (including the new specification for AQA), Literature and Combined English up to Further Education level.
 I have taught the AQA Certificate in English Language (iGCSE), AS/A2 English Language (Spec B), AS/A2 English Literature (Spec B) and AS/A2 English Combined (Spec A) but have tutored for other leading examining boards too.
 I also have some experience of adult and undergraduate teaching in the fields of Creative Writing and Communication/Functional Skills.

 Specialist topic areas:

 A level English Language - conducting a language investigation, using linguistic frameworks, Language Change and Diversity, Child Language Acquisition, Language and Social Contexts: Gender, Power and Technology.